1031 Exchange Commercial

 If structured properly, 1031 exchanges allow investors to defer all federal and state capital gain taxes, recaptured deprecation, and depreciation recapture on relinquished investment property.

 You still remain liable for applicable ordinary income taxes on recourse mortgage relief in excess of cost basis.
 Deferred gain liability also carries forward to replacement property.
+But aside from these technical exceptions, 1031 exchanges facilitate immense tax deferral.

 Based on my 17+ years in the industry, I estimate our 1031 exchange clients have cumulatively deferred over $10 million in capital gains taxes over the years.
 This provides more cash to funnel into productive real estate investments.

+To learn more about our end-to-end 1031 exchange concierge services, I encourage you to contact us.
 My team and I would be delighted to guide you through a smooth, tailored 1031 process so you can defer taxes and accomplish your real estate investment vision.
 Let's connect soon!

 Frequently Asked Questions About 1031 Exchanges